D-a-rt/d-art.fixed-price/ligo/d-art.fixed-price/README.md

 ```

-``address`` : Define the address of the administrator of the contract.
+``permission_manager`` : Define the address of the permission manager contract responsible to control the admin.

 ``pb_key`` : Public key responsible to check the authorization_signature sent in order to protect the entrypoint.